-Growing up I always knew I wanted to be a mother.
-Being raised with 6 other siblings and helping my mom any chance I could get made it an easy decision for me to want to have kids of my own.
+Growing up, I always knew I wanted to be a mother.
+Being raised with six other siblings and helping my mom any chance I could get made it an easy decision for me to want to have kids of my own.
 I never questioned the system or knew there was any other way to have babies besides going to the hospital.
 That was just the way it was done.

 The Comfort of Being at Home

 I think this is an obvious reason but an important one.
 Imagine being in your own space with supportive people around you and not having to worry if you left something important for the birth.
 I can create whatever space I want for my birth, like dim lighting, diffusing my favorite essential oils, lying in my bed, showering in my bathroom, and once my little one is born, we can all be in our bed together.

 I can begin my recovery immediately and feel comfortable throughout the whole process.
 I won’t have to worry about nurses whom I have never met before, doctors with who I have no prior relationship, not knowing if men or women will be taking care of me, etc.

 As I watched documentaries on home birthing, this idea was brought up consistently and made a lot of sense to me.
 When we enter a hospital, it is usually because we are sick or injured.
 Giving birth is the only time you go into the hospital healthy and have doctors for delivering a baby.